iphinome404/mIRC_Gopher_Client/README.md

 ## About This Project

 During a point in the early 2000s, my grandmother was recovering from a heart attack.
-I spent nights within earshot so I could help if she needed anything.
+I spent my nights within earshot so I could help if she needed anything.
 While she slept, I needed to stay quiet --and awake.

-With a spare desktop and mIRC as my chat client --and no one online to talk to in the middle of the night, I set out to find a way to alleviate the boredom.
+With a spare desktop, mIRC as my chat client --and no one online to talk to in the middle of the night, I set out to find a way to alleviate the boredom.
 I’d seen some impressive mIRC scripts and wanted to learn how sockets worked.
 Gopher, being simple but not trivial, seemed like the perfect challenge.

 This project taught me the use of raw sockets and the benefits of working directly from RFCs.